PinkPantheress: Musical style

-PinkPantheress's music has been described as R&B, bedroom pop, pop, dance, alt-pop, drum and bass, 2-step, jungle, and hyperpop, and often uses samples of other songs, such as dance music from the 1990s and 2000s and jungle, funk, UK garage, and pop songs.
+PinkPantheress's music has been described as bedroom pop, pop, dance, R&B, alt-pop, drum and bass, 2-step, jungle, and hyperpop, and often uses samples of other songs, such as dance music from the 1990s and 2000s and jungle, funk, UK garage, and pop songs.
 PinkPantheress uses topline writing to write her songs, which are frequently self-produced and short in length.
 She has attributed the shorter length of her songs, which customarily range from two to three minutes long, to her belief that a song does not need to be longer than two minutes and thirty seconds or to have a bridge, a repeated verse, or an extended outro.
 She has described her own music as alt-pop and "a form of D'n'B that's acceptable to listen to at home", and has stated that she writes "sadder", "dark" lyrics to "appeal to the youth", often to contrast them with her "happy instrumentals".
 PinkPantheress has said that her lyrics are usually not based on personal experiences, stating, "A lot of it just comes because I really like storytelling."
 Her views on music, including on song lengths and her stating that she does not listen to albums in full, have prompted criticism and discussion on social media.

-NPR's Vanessa Handy called breakbeat loops a "signature of [PinkPantheress's] work", while Kieran Press-Reynolds of Insider also wrote that her songs regularly have "fast-paced breakbeats" and "ASMR-like refrains".
+NPR's Vanessa Handy called breakbeat loops a "signature of [PinkPantheress's] work", while music critic Kieran Press-Reynolds, writing for Insider stated that her songs regularly have "fast-paced breakbeats" and "ASMR-like refrains".
 Rolling Stones Keegan Brady described PinkPantheress's music as "alt-girl rap" and wrote that she uses "confessional, almost treacly rap-singing" and "dated production technology" in her songs which "tap[s] into a deeply nostalgic sound that conjures the height of Nineties U.K. culture".
 DIYs Georgia Evans called her "DIY aesthetic that started as GarageBand experimentation" a signature of her music.